Chancroid Overview

 The ulcer may look like the sore of primary syphilis (chancre).

-About one half of the people who are infected with a chancroid develop enlarged lymph nodes in the groin.
+About one half of the people who are infected with chancroid develop enlarged lymph nodes in the groin.

-In one half of people who have swelling of the groin lymph nodes, the nodes break through the skin and cause draining abscesses.
+In one half of the people who have swelling of the groin lymph nodes, the nodes break through the skin and cause draining abscesses.
 The swollen lymph nodes and abscesses are also called buboes.

-The infection is treated with antibiotics including ceftriaxone and azithromycin.
+The infection is treated with antibiotics, including ceftriaxone and azithromycin.
 Large lymph node swellings may need to be drained, either with a needle or local surgery.

 Stanley Spinola is an Infectious Disease provider in Indianapolis, Indiana.
 Dr. Spinola is rated as an Elite provider by MediFind in the treatment of Chancroid.
 His top areas of expertise are Chancroid, Pustules, Yaws, and Streptococcal Group A Infection.
 Dr. Spinola is currently accepting new patients.